 Four-time undefeated boxing world champion, TV host, cooking enthusiast, businesswoman, mom, and wife are only a few words that could describe the multifaceted and highly accomplished Laila Ali.

-Ali, 39, grew up in the spotlight of her world-famous father, boxer Muhammad Ali, but it’s her own both personal and professional accomplishments that earned her a spotlight all her own.
+Ali, 39, grew up in the spotlight of her world-famous father, boxer Muhammad Ali, but it’s her own personal and professional accomplishments that earned her a spotlight on her own.

 Her Wedding Day

-Ali and her husband, retired-NFL player Curtis Conway recently celebrated their 10-year anniversary, having married on July 22, 2007.
+Ali and her husband, retired-NFL player Curtis Conway, recently celebrated their 10-year anniversary, having married on July 22, 2007.
 When asked about the big day, Ali reflected, “Wedding days are always very stressful.
-Looking back, you wish you were more focused on the moment, your focused on making sure everyone else is ok — at least I was.”
+Looking back, you wish you were more focused on the moment, you're focused on making sure everyone else is ok—at least I was.”
 Regardless, she recalls it as a beautiful day.
-“I had my two best friends there my sister, my bridesmaid, everything turned out beautifully the way I had wanted.”
+“I had my two best friends there: my sister, my bridesmaid, everything turned out beautifully the way I had wanted.”